chujiezheng/chujiezheng.github.io/_pages/about.md

 I am a researcher in the Qwen Team, Alibaba Group.
 I received my doctoral degree in Computer Science and Technology at Tsinghua University.

 I am dedicated to **building scalable, generalist AI systems**.
-Specifically, I am interested in methodologies that can consistently and efficiently improve the intelligence and task-solving abilities of AI systems with increasing compute and data.
+Specifically, I am interested in methodologies that can consistently and efficiently improve the intelligence and task-solving abilities of AI systems with increased compute and data.
 My current work focuses on advancing the **reasoning capabilities of the Qwen models (e.g., Qwen3, QwQ)** and developing **large-scale reinforcement learning (RL) approaches**.

 My research interests also broadly span model architecture, interpretability, safety, and alignment.
 Previously, I conducted extensive research on LLMs for social good, with a main focus on building emotional support systems.